austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - blog_id (string): PRIMARY This is parameter read by the component from the URL.
 Unique identifier, required, will be auto generated in dashboard form if not provided.
 - title (string): (required) The unique title of the blog to be displayed.
+- featured (boolean): Whether or not the blog is featured.
 - category (string): (required) Currently, categories are: writing, podcasts, teaching.
 - topic (string): (required) A topic, to categorize the blog, used in sorting cards.
 - date (date): (required) Date the content was published, MM-DD-YYYY.